dessa-oss/atlas/README.md

   * Want to work on it?
     * Open up a Pull Request!
 * First-time contributor to OSS?
-  * Look for issues with the `first-timers-only` label and get help from the community Slack if you need it.
+  * Look for issues with the `good first issue` label and get help from the community Slack if you need it.

 ## Development Setup
 When you are ready, just follow the steps below in order to set up a development environment.